SHA-Arg/SHA-Arg/README.md

 ### Hi there, I'm Sebastian Hereñu 👋

-### My work experience was mostly customer service and managing commercial premises in large stores with staff in charge.
-I got promoted in all jobs and am currently looking to change the course of my working life by wanting to dedicate myself to the technology industry.
-I am passionate about computer systems and computers.
+### I am passionate about computer systems and computers.
-I studied programming mostly self-taught but I am currently doing a Technician's Degree in Systems Programming at the UTN.
+### I studied programming mostly self-taught but I am currently doing a Technician's Degree in Systems Programming at the UTN.
-I characterize myself for being very responsible and working very well in a team.
+### I characterize myself for being very responsible and working very well in a team.
-I am always predisposed to new challenges and to acquire more knowledge that will allow me to develop on this path that I want to start.
+### I am always predisposed to new challenges and to acquire more knowledge that will allow me to develop on this path that I want to start.

 ```javascript